 ii.
 The purpose/s for processing the data

 iii.
-The scope and method of processing data
+The scope and method of processing the data

 iv.
 The recipients or potential recipients of the data

 v.
-The methods utilized for automated access to the data
+The methods utilized for automated access of the data

 vi.
 The identity and contact details of the personal information controller